-Justine Nolan & Luke Taylor, "Corporate Responsibility for Economic, Social and Cultural Rights: Rights in Search of a Remedy?"
+197 Justine Nolan & Luke Taylor, "Corporate Responsibility for Economic, Social and Cultural Rights: Rights in Search of a Remedy?"
 (2009) 87 J of Business Ethics 433 at 437.

-Ibid at 439.
+198 Ibid at 439.

-United Nations Office of the High Commissioner for Human Rights, Guiding Principles on Business and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework, (New York and Geneva: OHCHR 2011) [UNOHCHR, UNGP].
+199 United Nations Office of the High Commissioner for Human Rights, Guiding Principles on Business and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework, (New York and Geneva: OHCHR 2011) [UNOHCHR, "UNGP"].

-- consist of 31 principles that outline how States and businesses should implement the UN "Protect, Respect and Remedy" Framework in order to better manage business and human rights challenges.
-The policy framework consists of three core pillars: (1) States' duty to protect against human rights abuses by third parties, including business, through appropriate policies, regulation, and adjudication; (2) the corporate responsibility to respect human rights, which means to act with due diligence to avoid infringing on the rights of others; and (3) the need for greater access by victims to effective remedies, judicial and non-judicial. - · Human rights due diligence is fundamental to ensuring that businesses meet their responsibility to respect human rights.
-This refers to the steps that companies must take to identify, prevent, mitigate, remedy, and account for any negative human rights impacts that the company may cause or contribute to through its business activities, services, or relationships. - The UNGPs apply to all States and businesses, both transnational and others, regardless of their size, location, ownership, or structure.
-They also give particular attention to the rights and needs of vulnerable groups, including women, children, migrants, persons with disabilities, and Indigenous communities. - · In addition to the UNGPs, a variety of other frameworks have been developed as a means of identifying and promoting human rights obligations for businesses.
+human rights linked to business activity.
+The UNGPs consist of 31 principles that outline how States and businesses should implement the UN "Protect, Respect and Remedy" Framework in order to better manage business and human rights challenges.200 The policy framework consists of three core pillars:

+- (1) States' duty to protect against human rights abuses by third parties, including business, through appropriate policies, regulation, and adjudication; - (2) the corporate responsibility to respect human rights, which means to act with due diligence to avoid infringing on the rights of others; and - (3) the need for greater access by victims to effective remedies, judicial and non-judicial.

+Human rights due diligence is fundamental to ensuring that businesses meet their responsibility to respect human rights.
+This refers to the steps that companies must take to identify, prevent, mitigate, remedy, and account for any negative human rights impacts that the company may cause or contribute to through its business activities, services, or relationships.
+The UNGPs apply to all States and businesses, both transnational and others, regardless of their size, location, ownership, or structure.
+They also give particular attention to the rights and needs of vulnerable groups, including women, children, migrants, persons with disabilities, and Indigenous communities.

+In addition to the UNGPs, a variety of other frameworks have been developed as a means of identifying and promoting human rights obligations for businesses.
 Some guidelines focus on a broad range of human rights protections while others are geared towards specific sectors or issues, such as mining or security, or specific groups, such as women or children.
-Prior to the development of the UNGPs, one of the standards was the Voluntary Principles of Security and Human Rights (VPSHRs). - The OECD Due Diligence Guidance for Responsible Business Conduct applies to all sectors and include recommendations for corporations to fulfill human rights due diligence obligations.
-As a member of the Organization for Economic Co-operation a nd Development (OECD), Canada is expected to be directed by this Guidance in its engagement with companies and its promotion of Canadian business.125
+Prior to the development of the UNGPs, one of the standards was the Voluntary Principles of Security and Human Rights (VPSHRs).201

+The OECD Due Diligence Guidance for Responsible Business Conduct applies to all sectors and includes recommendations for corporations to fulfill human rights due diligence obligations.202 As a member of the Organization for Economic Cooperation and Development (OECD), Canada is expected to be directed by this Guidance in its engagement with companies and its promotion of Canadian business.203

-- The UN Global Compact, a voluntary initiative launched in 2000, also addresses the issue of business and human rights through its Ten Principles, which are aimed at getting business leaders to voluntarily promote and apply principles relating to human rights, labour standards, the environment, and anti-corruption.
-Several thousand companies have signed onto the Global Compact.
-The Global Compact Network Canada (GCNC) is the Canadian local network of the UNGC.
-Thematic human rights frameworks have also been developed for women and children, respectively, through the Women's Empowerment Principles and the Children's Rights and Business Principles.
-127 - Companies are urged to take all necessary measures to ensure that their activities are in compliance with international humanitarian law, international human rights law, and international criminal law by ending all association with projects connected to unlawful Israeli settlements and the occupation of Palestinian territory. - In Canada, pursuant to the Crimes Against Humanity and War Crimes Act,128 parties that are complicit in genocide, crimes against humanity, and/or war crimes, including individuals or corporations, are liable to criminal prosecution. - In January 2021, the Ontario government's Capital Markets Modernization Task Force issued its final report containing proposals for policy reform to Ontario's capital markets.
-129 In the report, the Task Force recommended that public issuers be required to disclose material environmental, social, and - 122 UNOHCHR, Interpretive Guide, supra note 143 at 2. - 123 Voluntary Principles Initiative, Voluntary Principles on Security and Human Rights, (2000), online: https://www.voluntaryprinciples.org/the-principles/. - 124 OECD, OECD Due Diligence Guidance for Responsible Business Conduct.
-(2018). - 125 Amnesty International Canada, Corporate Accountability Information Kit, (2018) at 7, online: https://www.amnesty.ca/get-involved/lead-in-your-com- munity/corporate-accountability-information-kit. - 126 United Nations Global Compact, The Ten Principles, (2000), online: https:// www.unglobalcompact.org/what-is-gc/mission/principles - 127 UN Women & the United Nations Global Compact, Women's Empowerment Principles, 2ND ed (UN Women & UNGC, 2011), online: http://weprinciples.org/ Site/PrincipleOverview/; UNICEF, the UN Global Compact and Save the Children, Children's Rights and Business Principles, (UNICEF, 2012), online: http:// www.unicef.org/csr/12.htm.
-See also UNICEF, UNICEF Canada, Government of Canada, and Barrick Gold, Child Rights and Security Checklist, (2016), online: https://www.unicef.org/csr/css/Child\Rights\and\Security\Checklist\EN-GLISH.pdf; UNICEF Canada, Government of Canada, Barrick Gold, Child Rights and Security Handbook: An implementation companion to the Child Rights and Security Checklist, (2016), online: https://www.unicef.ca/sites/de fault/files/field\\files/FINAL\CRS%20Handbook%20%28ENGLISH%29\February%202018.pdf - 128 2000, c 24. - 129 Capital Markets Modernization Taskforce: Final Report (January 2021), online: https://www.ontario.ca/document/capital-markets-modernization-taskforce-final-report-january-2021.
+UN Global Compact, a voluntary initiative launched in 2000, also addresses these issues through its Ten Principles, which are aimed at getting business leaders to voluntarily promote and apply human rights and environmental principles, labour standards, and anti-corruption.204 Several thousand companies have signed onto the Global Compact.
+The Global Compact Network Canada (GCNC) is the Canadian network of the UNGC.
+Thematic human rights frameworks have also been developed for women and children, respectively, through the Women's Empowerment Principles and the Children's Rights and Business Principles.205

+Companies are urged to take all necessary measures to ensure that their activities are in compliance with international humanitarian law, international human rights law, and international criminal law by ending all association with projects connected to unlawful Israeli settlements and the occupation of Palestinian territory.
+In Canada, pursuant to the Crimes Against Humanity and War Crimes Act, 206 parties that are complicit in genocide, crimes against humanity, and/or war crimes, including individuals or corporations, are liable to criminal prosecution.